Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Summary

 To accommodate the increasing complexity of Cholla and facilitate multiple simultaneous development efforts, we have also added a structured testing framework, described in Section \ref{sec:testing}.
 This framework is based on GoogleTest, augmented with custom testing tools.
 This approach enables running tests that range from single function unit tests to massively parallel system tests across the scale of an entire cluster within the same framework.
 We have further integrated these tests with GitHub Actions to run formatting, static analysis, and builds with various physics configurations along with Jenkins running on local resources.

 Cholla is free and open source software available at \url{https://github.com/cholla-hydro/cholla}.
-As shown in this work, it is designed to be modular to further accommodate future additional physics, and we welcome new development efforts.
-We hope that this work will be a resource for the broader astrophysics simulation community.
+In general, Cholla is designed to be flexible and modular, and can be run with or without the new MHD module.
+In addition, the Cholla framework can easily accommodate additional physics modules in the future, some of which are in progress.
+We welcome new development efforts, and hope that this work will be a resource for the broader astrophysics simulation community.